July 20-August 7, 2016

 Mark Soucy performed in CSC’s The Boys From Syracuse (Aegean), Love’s Labour’s Lost (Sir Nathaniel) and King Lear (The Duke of Albany).
 Other local roles include The Elephant Man (John Merrick), The Real Inspector Hound (Moon), and The Dresser (Norman).
 Mark is a fundraising consultant and served as Development Manager at New Repertory Theatre, among other roles, from 1994-2010.

-Fred Sullivan, Jr is celebrating 12 seasons with CSC.
-Fred has played Malvolio, Bottom, Gloucester, Capulet, Parolles, Menenius, Holoferness etc on the Common, the First Gangster in Kiss Me, Kate at the Hatch Shell and received a Norton award for Outstanding Actor for his Jaques in CSC’s As You Like It.
-He is a 35 season resident actor at Trinity Rep where he has appeared in 130 plays and received Norton and IRNE awards for Outstanding lead actor in Blithe Spirit and His Girl Friday.
+Fred Sullivan, Jr. is celebrating 12 seasons with CSC.
+Fred has played Malvolio, Bottom, Gloucester, Capulet, Parolles, Menenius, Holoferness on the Common, the First Gangster in Kiss Me, Kate at the Hatch Shell and received an Elliot Norton Award for Outstanding Actor for his Jaques in CSC’s As You Like It.
+He is a 35 season resident actor at Trinity Rep where he has appeared in 130 plays and received Norton and IRNE awards for Outstanding Lead Actor in Blithe Spirit and His Girl Friday.
 He directed Trinity Rep’s A Christmas Carol, Shooting Star and Boeing Boeing.
 Trinity roles include Falstaff, Bottom, Oscar Madison, James Tyrone, Jr, Joe Pitt, Captain Hook, Scrooge and Harold Hill.
-Fred is resident director for the Gamm Theatre since 1996 where he has directed 28 plays including Hamlet and Much Ado about Nothing (each twice), Macbeth, King Lear, The Tempest and The Winter’s Tale, The Dresser, The Glass Menagerie, Cat on a Hot Tin Roof, Arcadia and The Importance of Being Earnest.
-His production of Awake at Sing at Gamm was awarded the Norton for Outstanding Production.
+Fred is resident director for the Gamm Theatre since 1996 where he has directed 28 plays including Hamlet and Much Ado about Nothing, Macbeth, King Lear, The Tempest and The Winter’s Tale, The Dresser, The Glass Menagerie, Cat on a Hot Tin Roof, Arcadia and The Importance of Being Earnest.
+His production of Awake at Sing at Gamm was awarded the Elliot Norton for Outstanding Production.
 As an actor at Gamm, Fred played Donny in American Buffalo, Autolycus in The Winter’s Tale and Rothko in Red.
 Fred has acted for NJ Shakespeare Festival, Dallas Theatre Center, Berkeley Rep and Actor’s Theatre of Louisville.
 He teaches acting at Gamm and RISD.

-Brandon Whitehead’s CSC credits include Boyet in Love’s Labour’s Lost and Fool in King Lear.
-Other recent credits include Amiens in As You Like It and Oscar Wilde in The Importance of Being Earnest at the GAMM Theater.
+Brandon Whitehead CSC credits include Fear and Misery in the Third Reich, Boyet in Love’s Labour’s Lost, Peter Quince in A Midsummer Night’s Dream on the Hatch Shell, and Fool in King Lear.
+Other recent credits include Amiens in As You Like It and Oscar Wilde et al in The Importance of Being Earnest at the GAMM Theater.
 Also Matthew Harrison Brady in Inherit the Wind and Mike Francisco in Breaking Legs at Ocean State Theater Company as well as Mr. Mushnik in Little Shop of Horrors with Tantrum Theatre (Ohio).
-Before moving to Massachusetts, Whitehead spent nearly twenty years working professionally in Seattle performing with ACT (A Christmas Carol, Joe Egg, Dr. Jeckyll and Mr. Hyde), Seattle Repertory Theater (Twelfth Night, The Imaginary Invalid), Intiman (Paradise Lost), Seattle Shakespeare Company, Book-It Repertory Theater, Village Theater, and many others.
-Some of his film and television credits include “Castle Rock” (Hulu), “A Bit Of Bad Luck”, “21 And Over”, and “Leverage.”
+Before moving to Massachusetts, Whitehead spent nearly twenty years working professionally in Seattle performing with ACT (A Christmas Carol, Joe Egg, Dr. Jekyll and Mr. Hyde), Seattle Repertory Theater (Twelfth Night, The Imaginary Invalid), Intiman (Paradise Lost), Seattle Shakespeare Company, Book-It Repertory Theater, Village Theater, and many others.
+Some of his film and television credits include “Castle Rock” (Hulu), “A Bit of Bad Luck”, “21 and Over”, and “Leverage”.

 Jes Bedwinek is a New York based actor and comedian.
 NYC: Grusome Playground Injuries (Times Square Arts Center), Asylum (New Dance Theatre), Achilles & The River (Reading-MTC), Blood Red Roses (City Show), Monster Party (Tiny Rhino Festival).
 Regional: Titania in CSC’s Stage2 production of A Midsummer Night’s Dream, Olivia in Twelfth Night (Oberlin Summer Theatre Festival), The Foreigner (MPAC), Spring Awakening (Promethean).
 Film/TV: “Hunting Season” on Logo TV.
 Jes has worked with the Moscow Art Theatre at ART and The Second City in Chicago.
 MFA from The New School for Drama. www.jesbedwinek.com